 Vegan snowball cookies will complete your holiday cookie tins, platters, and gift boxes.
-Shortbread-style cookies are filled with chopped pecans then dusted with powdered sugar.
+These shortbread-style cookies are filled with chopped pecans and then dusted with powdered sugar.
 They’re made with coconut oil instead of butter for a slightly healthier Christmas cookie.
 (I say slightly because you won't want to stop eating them!)

 Snowball cookies are a traditional holiday cookie!